 To begin with, it’s helpful to have a job, or at minimum several interviews, lined up before making the leap to living in another country.
-Have a job in place will take away the mystery of where you will work and how you will afford to live, but it will also make it much easier for you to obtain a visa.
+Having an expat job in place will take away the mystery of where you will work and how you will afford to live, but it will also make it much easier for you to obtain a visa.
 This is because your new employer can usually arrange for a sponsored visa to allow you to live in the country for an extended period of time — even years.
 Your employer may also be able to recommend good areas in which to live as well as resources to help you become more familiar with the local culture.

 Other ways to ease your transition into expat living are to thoroughly research your destination country to more fully understand the culture.
 Visit the country if you are able to; the more time you spend there, the better of an idea you can get for how well you will enjoy expat living.
 Another important thing to do is to research the laws and tax situation in the country you plan to relocate to.
 Your country’s embassy within the destination country should have additional resources for important things to know.

 While expat living can hold many new and exciting opportunities, it’s not for everyone.
 To have the greatest chance of success with expat living, people considering becoming expatriates should thoroughly research the country to which they intend to move and should also do their best to line up employment prior to making the leap.